X-Lemon-X/Pilot_6_axis/README.md

 ## Data frame
  Consist of 18 elemnts separated by ':'.
 Depending from the settings int_Joystick_(left/right)_(MMin/MMax) value return by joystick will very.
-This seting values should be between -9999<=x<=9999 or 0<=x<=99999 or the data frame length won't be constant, for buttons: 1-pressed 0-not pressed.
+This setting values should be between -9999<=x<=9999 or 0<=x<=99999 or the data frame length won't be constant, for buttons: 1-pressed 0-not pressed.
 ```
  Example: "$RC:  340:   200:    12:1:  500:-2045: 2045:1:1:1:0:1:1:0:1:0:#\r"
 ```